-Used to report a thunderstorm with precipitation in accordance with the templates shown in Tables A3-I and A3-2.
-When thunder is heard or lightning is detected at the aerodrome during the I0-minute period preceding the time of observation but no precipitation is observed at the aerodrome, the abbreviation "TS" shall be used without qualification.
+A3-2.
+When thunder is heard or lightning is detected at the aerodrome during the 10-minute period preceding the time of observation but no precipitation is observed at the aerodrome, the abbreviation "TS" shall be used without qualification.

-b.
 Freezing FZ

-Supercooled water droplets or precipitation, used with types of present weather phenomena in accordance with the templates shown in TablesA3-I and A3-2.
+- Supercooled water droplets or precipitation, used with types of present weather phenomena in accordance with the templates shown in Tables A3-1 and A3-2.

-Note:- At aerodromes with human observers, lightning detection equipment may supplement human observations.
+Note. - At aerodromes with human observers, lightning detection equipment may supplement human observations.
 For aerodromes with automatic observing systems, guidance on the use of lightning detection equipment intended for thunderstorm reporting is given in the Manual on Automatic Meteorological Observing Systems at Aerodromes (Doc 9837).

-- 4.4.2.6 In local routine and special reports and in METAR and SPECI, the following characteristics of present weather phenomena, as necessary, should be reported, using their respective abbreviations and relevant criteria, as appropriate: - a.
-Shower SH
+4.4.2.6 In local routine reports, local special reports, METAR and SPECI, the following characteristics of present weather phenomena, as necessary, should be reported, using their respective abbreviations and relevant criteria, as appropriate:

+Shower

-Used to report showers in accordance with the templates shown in Tables A3-1 and A3- d.
-Shallow
+- Used to report showers in accordance with the templates shown in Tables A3-1 and A3-2.
+Showers observed in the vicinity of the aerodrome (see 4.4.2.8) should be reported as "VCSH" without qualification regarding type or intensity of precipitation.